Seoul Halloween crowd crush: Tokyo

-It was reported that on 31 October 2022, the Japanese police had a more significant presence than usual in the Shibuya area of Tokyo.
+On Halloween 2022, the Japanese police had a more significant presence than usual in the Shibuya area of Tokyo.
 In particular, they urged people to keep moving at Shibuya Crossing, and formed human chains along the crosswalk.
 Police officers on raised platforms, dubbed by some as "DJ Police", issued continuous announcements.
 The following year, citing issues with litter, public intoxication, and property damage caused by unruly crowds and overtourism, Shibuya announced that it would officially discourage any gatherings at the crossing around Halloween, and that a large security presence would be employed to enforce the ordinance against public consumption of alcohol in the district around Halloween.